pbouda/buildroot-qt-dev/README.md

 * Image format libraries (JPEG, PNG, etc.)
 * Some fonts
 * GStreamer with ALSA support (for the Qt multimedia module)
-* Dropbear SSH (to be able to connect to the device and use Qt Creator later)
+* OpenSSH (to be able to connect to the device and use Qt Creator later)
+* NTP client (to synchronize time, as the Raspberry does not have a real-time clock)
 * rpi-firmware and rpi-userland (for OpenGL support on the Raspberry)

 You can see a full list of the packages that are enabled in the file